copy-editor/nicar/big_story.md

-The room filled with hi slaughter.
+The room filled with his laughter.